Asplund-Samuelsson/furee/README.md

 ### This repository

-Download the FUREE repository from GitHub and enter the directory:
+Download the FUREE repository from GitHub and enter the directory (should take less than a minute, depending on the internet connection):
 ```
 git clone https://github.com/Asplund-Samuelsson/furee.git